KrishnaDeveloper01/test-repo/README.md

 # test-repo
 This is my new Repo
 <br>
-Author Name - Rohit Sharma
+Author Name - Rohit Sharma (developer)